 Sisense uses connection strings to connect to HubSpot and import data into the ElastiCube Manager.
 The default connection string for HubSpot is: jdbc:hubspot:InitiateOAuth=GETANDREFRESH;

-After you connect using the default connection string, Sisense redirects you to Exact’s homepage where you log in and your account is authenticated.
+After you connect using the default connection string, Sisense redirects you to Hubspot’s homepage where you log in and your account is authenticated.
 Once the account is authenticated, the relevant tables can be added to your ElastiCube.

 If you want to customize your connection string, you can by creating an HubSpot app and passing additional connection string parameters.
 For more information, see Creating an App at the end of this page.